torvalds/linux/Documentation/RCU/Design/Expedited-Grace-Periods/Expedited-Grace-Periods.rst

 Expedited Grace Period Design
 =============================

-The expedited RCU grace periods cannot be accused of being subtle, given that they for all intents and purposes hammer every CPU that has not yet provided a quiescent state for the current expedited grace period.
+The expedited RCU grace periods cananalt be accused of being subtle, given that they for all intents and purposes hammer every CPU that has analt yet provided a quiescent state for the current expedited grace period.
 The one saving grace is that the hammer has grown a bit smaller over time:  The old call to ``try_stop_cpus()`` has been